NEONScience/NEON-Data-Skills/tutorials/Python/neonUtilities/neonUtilitiesPython.md

 base.setwd('~/Downloads');
 ```

-Run the downloader with these inputs: a DPID, a site (or "all" for all sites),
+Run the downloader with these inputs: a DPID, a 4-letter site ID (or "all" for all sites),
 a package (either basic or expanded), and an indicator to check the size of
-your download before proceeding, or not.
+your download before proceeding or not (TRUE/FALSE).

 There are two differences relative to running this function in R directly:

 1. `check.size` becomes `check_size`, because dots have programmatic meaning
 in Python
-2. `TRUE` (or `T`) becomes `"TRUE"` because the values TRUE and FALSE don't
+2. `TRUE` (or `T`) becomes `'TRUE'` because the values TRUE and FALSE don't
 have special meaning in Python the way they do in R, so it interprets them
 as variables if they're unquoted.